Who these terms are with

 Disclaimers

-To the extent permitted by law, OpsLantern is provided during the private alpha on an “as is” and “as available” basis, without promises that it will be uninterrupted, error-free, secure, or suitable for every Workspace administration need.
+To the extent permitted by law, OpsLantern is provided on an “as is” and “as available” basis, without promises that it will be uninterrupted, error-free, secure, or suitable for every Workspace administration need.

 Nothing in these terms excludes, restricts, or modifies any guarantee, right, or remedy that cannot be excluded, restricted, or modified under applicable law, including the Australian Consumer Law.